WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 The A82 carving through Glen Coe ©Stuart MacInnes, via Wikimedia Commons

-Emma also told the audience about her love for the major road running through the centre of Scotland that has captured her heart - the A82.
-It is a 167-mile road from Glasgow to Inverness, via Fort William.
+Emma also told the audience about her love for the road running through the centre of Scotland that captured her heart - the A82 - a 167-mile road from Glasgow to Inverness, via Fort William.
 It is celebrated as one of the most scenic drives in the world and passes through Loch Lomond, Glen Coe, and along to Loch Ness.
 Emma describes it as ‘the most beautiful road in the world.’

 Map of Scottish Clans showing the Mackay Clan in northernmost Scotland ©Highland Titles